VINAYAK-1009/Trading-SDK/README.md

 View tradable instruments

-Place BUY/SELL orders
+1)Place BUY/SELL orders

-Check order status
+2)Check order status

-View executed trades
+3)View executed trades

-View portfolio holdings
+4)View portfolio holdings

 This is a simulation only.
 No real market or Bajaj Broking live API integration is used.